Reviewed for 2019.

 Restaurants have unique requirements when it comes to insurance.
-In the field of health and safety there is one major policy type that you should buy - public liability insurance.
+In the field of health and safety there is one major policy type that you could buy - public liability insurance.

 If a member of the public suffers illness or injury and your business is deemed to be liable, you are likely to be faced with a hefty compensation claim.
 Restaurants have borne the brunt of a number of significant compensation claims in recent times.
 Without proper public liability cover a single claim, arising for example from a case of salmonella, could cause you serious financial problems.

-You should also remember that you have a legal responsibility to take out employers’ liability insurance if you employ anyone.
+You should also remember that your business probably needs employers’ liability insurance if it has at least one employee.
 It protects you and your staff, giving them an avenue for compensation should they suffer injury from an accident at work.
-Most employers are required to have at least £5 million of employers’ liability cover, or face a fine of up to £2,500 for every day you are uninsured.
+Most employers are required to have at least £5 million of employers’ liability cover, or face a fine of up to £2,500 per day (although there are some exceptions to this rule).
 Simply Business gives you the opportunity to build a business insurance policy tailored to the needs of your restaurant and compare a range of quotes.

 Health and safety responsibilities are important, and the costs of ignoring them are extraordinarily high.
 But, as long as you make sure you are aware of your responsibilities and fulfil them from the outset, you can help guarantee the long-term stability of your business.